fdilke/bewl/bewl2/done-todo.md

 - extension instead of RichArrow.. bad idea, we then get confused about 'o'
 - unbundle stuff that doesn't need to be part of the topos proper: logic? algebraic theories?

+# LEGITIMATELY POSTPONED
+- simplify ∃ def by adding an extension so we can have f(x) instead of eval(f, x) for f: X ~> Y.
+  Also simplify use of eval(fnBarBaz, cBar) in generic.
+Do this when there's more code, see if it affects performance

 # DONE
 - done_todo.md as motivator inside project, or should these notes live there?
 - can protect Dot constructor?